Roots and Radishes

 Fresh cranberries, an apple, orange, and organic cane sugar.

-• Apples - I recommend a sweet or sweet-tart variety that's crisp (not soft).
-My favorites are Honeycrisp, Jazz, Pink Lady, or Fuji.
+• Apples - Choose a sweet or sweet-tart, crisp variety like Honeycrisp, Jazz, Pink Lady, or Fuji.

 Please see recipe card for full ingredient quantities.